mikaelvesavuori/figmagic/README.md

 **Pro tip**: Use a plugin like [Figma Redlines](https://www.figma.com/resources/assets/figma-redlines/) to communicate hard-to-see tokens/features like the padding inside of an Input element.
 Don’t forget to add a prefixing `_` so Figmagic can safely ignore the redlines.

-### asdf asdf asdf
+### Details and what to know about Element Sync

 - On the first generation (when Figmagic does not find anything in your element output folder) it will normally generate all 5 file types (React, Storybook, Styled Components, CSS, Markdown description).
-When updating, asdf.
+When updating, it will not normally regenerate the React, Storybook or Styled Components file.
+This is to ensure that they have stability and that you don't risk anything when you pull fresh.
 - You can write `element=`, `type=`, `placeholder=` in Figma's component description field to set those values in the generated HTML.
 Type and placeholder becomes React properties, and element defines the actual element type.

 ![Nesting: Button, Normal](docs/component-desc-field.png)